mehmetcc/count_spring_services/README.md

 Walk each and every file and search for a keyword.
 Searches subdirectories as well.

 Usage is pretty simple, either edit globals.py, or run cli.py.
-You can configure the path, the keyword and the extension as well.
+You can configure the path, the keyword and the extension.
 There is also a Command Line Interface, to access it use the following command:

 ```shell